Short-term health plans in Maryland

 - Maryland enacted legislation in 2018 to limit short-term plans to three months and prohibit renewal.

-- The new federal rules, allowing for extended short-term plans, do not apply in Maryland.
+- The federal rules that allow for extended short-term plans do not apply in Maryland.

 - As of October 2019, a new law requires short-term health insurance in Maryland to cover mental health care, including treatment for substance abuse disorders.

 - Various other state-mandated benefits must be included in short-term plans sold in Maryland.